For full, up-to-date information about the graduate programs, please consult the Asian Studies Department Graduate Student Handbook:

-The Asian Studies Program offers two Masters programs — the MA degree in Asian Studies (MAAS) and the Master’s in Asian International Affairs (MAIA) — as well as Graduate Certificates in Asian Studies and each of the geographical areas covered by SPAS’ area centers.
+The Asian Studies Department offers two Masters programs — the MA degree in Asian Studies (MAAS) and the Master’s in Asian International Affairs (MAIA) — as well as Graduate Certificates in Asian Studies and each of the geographical areas covered by SPAS’ area centers.

 Asian Studies espouses an “area studies” approach, in which students are encouraged to use a variety disciplinary approaches to gain a more holistic understanding of Asia or geographical and cultural regions within Asia.

 Graduate students in any department at UH Manoa may apply for the Graduate Certificate programs.

 The Asian Studies Graduate Program is a member of WICHE-WRGP.
 For more information, please see Graduate Admissions.

 The MAIA Program

 |Delivery format/timing||Core required courses are offered in the evening OR online|